quiris11/epubQTools/README.md

-  -n, --rename        rename .epub files to 'author - title.epub' -q, --qcheck        validate files with qcheck internal tool -p, --epubcheck     validate epub files with EpubCheck 3.0.1 tool -m, --mod           validate only _moh.epub files (only with -q or -v) -e, --epub          fix and hyphenate original epub files to _moh.epub files -r, --resetmargins  reset CSS margins for body, html and @page in _moh.epub
+  -n, --rename        rename .epub files to 'author - title.epub' -q, --qcheck        validate files with qcheck internal tool -p, --epubcheck     validate epub files with EpubCheck 3.0.1 tool -m, --mod           validate only _moh.epub files (only with -q) -e, --epub          fix and hyphenate original epub files to _moh.epub files -r, --resetmargins  reset CSS margins for body, html and @page in _moh.epub
                       files (only with -e)